Deep Plane Facelift in Brazil: the gold standard of facial rejuvenation

 I sequentially release the zygomatic, masseteric, and mandibular ligaments.
 This release allows me to mobilise the entire middle third of the face as a block, elevating it vertically and suturing it in its new position.
 The difference is immediately visible on the surgical table.

-Closure and hemostatic mesh
+Closure and haemostatic mesh

 Recovery from the deep plane facelift is smoother than most patients imagine.
 I use the Auersvald haemostatic mesh, which eliminates the need for drains and drastically reduces the risk of haematomas.
 Within forty-eight hours, I remove the mesh at the office simply and painlessly.
 In the first week swelling peaks and begins to subside, and most patients are presentable for social activities within two weeks.
-The definitive facial rejuvenation result emerges between six months and one year, lasting ten to fifteen years.
+The long-lasting facial rejuvenation result emerges between six months and one year, remaining stable for ten to fifteen years.
 In my experience with over eight thousand surgeries across more than twenty years of practice, the satisfaction rate with the deep plane facelift exceeds ninety-five percent.
-I see patients from all over Brazil and abroad at my clinic in Londrina, where I offer complete facilities and postoperative follow-up personally conducted by me.
+I see patients from all over Brazil and abroad at my clinic in Brazil, where I offer complete facilities and postoperative follow-up personally conducted by me.

 First 48 hours